mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

       waitQueue: WaitQueue;

       /**
-       *  A generation number representing the SDAM generation of the pool */
+       *  A generation number representing the SDAM generation of the pool.
+       */
       generation: number;

+      /**
+       * A map representing the various generation numbers for various services
+       * when in load balancer mode.
+       */
+      serviceGenerations: Map<ObjectId, [number, number]>;

       /**
        * The state of the pool.